tripser/tripser.github.io/README.md

   - image gallery?
   - link on image and/or link?
 - rearange homepage: big pinned article (carousel??)
-- get a real logo
+- rework logo to svg + add on homepage?
 - lang: check seo is good